Chelan, Washington, US

 right-to-left current, make access to the river-left slide more difficult.
 Unplanned right side

-runs occur when you can't get to the left which then requires last-second recoveries just before
+runs occur when you can't get to the left which then requires last-second recoveries just

-into the left hand slide (video of Double Slide --
+entrance into the left hand slide (video of Double Slide --

 - Super Boof Falls (Class IV/V).
 The next rapid is a pour-over falls directly downstream of

 Double Slide.
-It's run by boofing off a rock at the top of the falls on river-left to avoid heavy
+It's run by boofing off a rock at the top of the falls on river-left to avoid

-turbulence at the bottom of the falls.
+heavy turbulence at the bottom of the falls.
 As flows increase, the turbulence also increases,

 requiring a more precise boof.
 There are scouting options on both sides of the falls with a